AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 **Note:** The Data Views product does not assume an intention for ultra-skinny output.

-## Include the sectioner field set
+## Include the grouping field set

-In the case where each section contained multiple data items, having the section value repeated for every data item would be redundant.
+In the case where each group contained multiple data items, having the group value repeated for every data item would be redundant.
 Return to the Available Field Sets, and now there is a solution for that redundancy

 ### Action
 ```text